ketchupmonki/economicWorldGuard/README.md

 # economicWorldGuard
 ## Description
-The economicWorldGuard allows players to protect their own land on a Minecraft server by purchasing the land on a chunk by chunk basis using in game currency.
+The economicWorldGuard plugin allows players to protect their own land on a Minecraft server by purchasing the land on a chunk by chunk basis using in game currency.

 It depends on both the [Vault](https://github.com/MilkBowl/Vault/) and [WorldGuard](https://github.com/sk89q/worldguard) plugins.